UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 Below are some examples of when discussion around good faith may be necessary:

 * Someone creates 10 call options on polygon that are nearly identical, but with different strike prices.
-It is likely that this case would be treated as only 1 integration, but discussion around rationale should be considered.
+Discussion around rationale should be considered.

 * Someone creates and funds a call option for one month.
 When it expires, they then create another one for the next month.
 This would count as two integrations, provided that the intention and lifespan make sense for this product.